3.17. Example Measurement Setups

 The configuration illustrated above is a FET transistor measurement.
 This configuration can quickly and accurately determine the I-V characteristics of a FET transistor.

 The configuration uses two voltage source (VS-10) modules to provide voltage to the gate and drain terminals.
-The current measure (CM-10) module holds the source terminal at zero volts.
+The current measure (CM-10) module holds the source terminal at 0 V.

 Earth and measure ground are connected together at the enclosure.
 Earth ground is connected using a screw on the rear of the CM-10 module.
 The BNC shells of the modules provide measure ground.